Do you want to create your business in France?

 Do you want to have the freedom to start any type of business to come to France?

-Good news, the Profession Liberale visa doesn’t specify in restriction in terms of sector.
-You can open your gite in an old farm house, do online freelance work or even be a baker in France!
+Good news, the Profession Liberale visa doesn’t specify restriction in terms of sector.
+You can open your gite in an old farmhouse, do online freelance work or even be a baker in France!

 The immigration status doesn’t have restriction.
-However, the activity itself maybe restricted in terms of qualifications required.
+However, the activity itself may be restricted in terms of the qualifications required.